Pylons/pyramid/docs/tutorials/wiki2/definingviews.rst

    :language: python

-The ``view_wiki`` function returns an instance of the :class:`pyramid.response.HTTPFound` class (instances of which implement the WebOb :term:`response` interface), It will use the :func:`pyramid.url.route_url` API to construct a URL to the ``FrontPage`` page (e.g. ``http://localhost:6543/FrontPage``), and will use it as the "location" of the HTTPFound response, forming an HTTP redirect.
+The ``view_wiki`` function returns an instance of the :class:`pyramid.httpexceptions.HTTPFound` class (instances of which implement the WebOb :term:`response` interface), It will use the :func:`pyramid.url.route_url` API to construct a URL to the ``FrontPage`` page (e.g. ``http://localhost:6543/FrontPage``), and will use it as the "location" of the HTTPFound response, forming an HTTP redirect.